 The admission process and application requirements for homeschooled students do not differ greatly from the requirements for students attending traditional high schools.
-Homeschooled students may apply through any of our application plans, including Early Decision, Early Action, Priority Performance, and Regular Decision.
+Homeschooled students may apply through any of our application plans, including Early Action (applicants to Dance and Theatre majors apply Early Action), Early Decision I, Regular Decision, and Early Decision II.
 Additional information about application materials relevant to homeschooled students can be found below.

 - The Common Application, including an essay